What tips are useful for ordering drinks in Spanish cafes

 - Milk-based coffees (like café con leche) are more common in the morning, whereas espresso (sólo) or cortado are preferred in the afternoon.

-- If you order café americano, you’ll get espresso diluted with hot water — not filter coffee.
+- If you order café americano, you’ll get espresso diluted with hot water — not filter coffee, which is much less common in Spain.
+This can confuse some visitors expecting drip coffee.

 - To ask for sugar or sweetener: ¿Me puede traer azúcar, por favor?